TCP Optimizer 4 Documentation - Windows 7, 8, 10, 2012-2019 Server2015-04-12 (updated: 2021-11-25) by Philip

 Traditionally, TCP avoids network congestion by gradually increasing the TCP Send Window at the beginning of connections.
 With broadband connections, these algorithms do not increase the TCP Window fast enough to fully utilize the available bandwidth.
 Compound TCP (CTCP) is a newer congestion control method that increases the TCP Send Window more aggressively for broadband connections (with large RWIN and BDP).
 CTCP attempts to maximize throughput by monitoring delay variations and packet loss.

-This should be set to "CTCP" in most common scenarios.
+This should be set to "CTCP" in most common scenarios, "CUBIC" is also a good choice with newest Windows builds.

 RSS enables parallelized processing of received packets on multiple processors, while avoiding packet reordering.
 It separates packets into "flows" and uses different processors for processing each flow.